Taiwan president says to scrutinise electricity management after outages

-Taiwan, which hosts major chip makers such as Taiwan Semiconductor Manufacturing Co Ltd (2330.TW), imposed power cuts on Monday evening following a spike in demand amid a heatwave and drought and failure at a power plant, in the second such outage in a week. read more
+Taiwan, which hosts major chip makers such as Taiwan Semiconductor Manufacturing Co Ltd, imposed power cuts on Monday evening following a spike in demand amid a heatwave and drought and failure at a power plant, in the second such outage in a week.

 In a live broadcast online, Tsai offered her apology for the two outages and promised to reexamine the island’s power management amid heated debate over the her electricity policy.